Mohammad-Riyazuddin/portfolio/README.md

 # portfolio
-My portfolio from completed css html and js
+My portfolio from complete css html and js